mithril9/tagnet/README.md

 ## Performance

-The supertagger achieved 95.09% accuracy when trained with a learning rate of 0.001 for 8 epochs followed by another 3 epochs with a learning rate of 0.0001 using the following other hyperparameters which can be adjusted inside the tagnet/supertagger/config.py file:
+The supertagger achieved 95.09% accuracy on CCGbank when trained with a learning rate of 0.001 for 8 epochs followed by another 3 epochs with a learning rate of 0.0001 using the following other hyperparameters which can be adjusted inside the tagnet/supertagger/config.py file:

 embedding_dim = 128